 Stereo-lithography was one of the first additive manufacturing systems developed.
 In 1986, Charles Hull patented the first additive manufacturing device.
-This system relied on linking monomer resin into polymer chains using ultraviolet wavelength photons.
-The original stereo-lithography systems were primarily used to create nonfunctional prototypes but was quickly expanded into functional products.
+This system linked monomer resin into polymer chains using ultraviolet wavelength photons.
+The original stereo-lithography systems were primarily used to create nonfunctional prototypes but were quickly expanded into functional products.

-Modern stereo-lithography is an additive manufacturing process where ultraviolet lasers are used to cure successive layers of a photo-reactive polymer.
+Modern stereo-lithography is an additive manufacturing process where ultraviolet lasers cure successive layers of a photo-reactive polymer.
 The UV laser is directed through an array of numerically controlled mirrors.
-As the laser moves across a vat of liquid resin, it cures a pattern which will become the finished product layer.
+As the laser moves across a vat of liquid resin, it cures a pattern that will become the finished product layer.
 The workpiece is then lowered deeper into the vat to allow another layer to be added to the top.
-Stereolithography 3d printers are becoming more accessible for home use as the technology is further refined.
+Stereolithography 3d printers are becoming more accessible for home use as the technology is refined.

-Stereo-lithography required particular data which was first consolidated in a file type known as a STereoLithography file.
+Stereo-lithography required particular data, which was first consolidated in a file type known as a STereoLithography file.
 This file described a 3d model in terms of the overall shape as seen through a triangular mesh.
-Each file would contain positional data for each vertex of each individual triangle with a vector normal to the resultant triangle to indicate the direction of infill for the shape.
-Over time, use of STL files in additive manufacturing gradually resulted in the creation of the Standard Triangle Language backronym.
+Each file would contain positional data for each triangle vertex with a vector normal to the resultant triangle to indicate the direction of infill for the shape.
+Over time, using STL files in additive manufacturing gradually created the Standard Triangle Language backronym.

 Current research has yielded numerous types of photopolymers that are available for use in additive manufacturing.
 These photopolymers may be cured using gamma rays, X-rays, UV, visible range light, and electron beam forming.
 Despite this wide range of selection, the overwhelming majority of photopolymers in use still use ultraviolet light as the curing mechanism.